user

 One of these is a malicious Python package designed to trick users and the other is legitimate.

-Chances are that you’ve heard about vulnerable packages before —and may even be using a vulnerability scanner like OSS Index —but the truth of the matter is that vulnerable and malicious packages are different things and need different ways to protect from them.
+Chances are that you’ve heard about vulnerable packages before — and may even be using a vulnerability scanner like OSS Index — but malicious and vulnerable packages are fundamentally different problems, and they require different ways of managing risk.

 Malicious Packages and the Package Approval Workflow

 Malicious packages boil down to intent.
-They’re made with the intent to do harm.
-Malicious packages will do as much harm as they can for as long as they stay hidden.
+They’re designed specifically to do harm, and they’ll keep doing as much damage as they can for as long as they stay hidden.

 Back to our example of colorama vs. colourama; the former is designed to help Python users “make ANSI escape character sequences work under Windows”.
 The latter is a malicious package that uses British English to trick users.
 It copied colorama’s original code and added malware that checks the Windows clipboard for bitcoin addresses.

-It’s obvious that no one wants malware on their system.
+It’s obvious that no one wants malware in their system.

 Read: How to Vet and Approve PyPI Packages